- Members Holiday Party

 Seven Continents, Seven Seas

-This exhibit highlighted the broad international and chronological compass of the New Bedford Whaling Museum.
+This exhibition highlighted the broad international and chronological compass of the New Bedford Whaling Museum.

 Among the Waves and Amid the Vortex: Paintings by Jason Hancock inspired by Moby-Dick